How Does an Automatic Sprinkler System Work?

 You don’t need to worry about burning your toast and setting off the sprinklers.
 Automatic sprinklers are a fire protection system that are only triggered around temperatures between 54 and 74 Celsius.
 They have truly revolutionised our approaches to fire safety, as we no longer have to rely on a smoke alarm to inform us that there is a fire nearby.
 Smoke alarms can only do so much, as once you have been notified of the fire, you have to search for the source and work to put it out.
 Sprinklers do the job for you, working as efficiently as possible to extinguish the flames.

 There are two main types of automatic sprinkler systems: wet pipe and dry pipe.
-Wet pipe sprinkler systems are always installed in domestic and residential properties and a majority of the pipework utilises flame-proof plastic commercial properties however utilise steel pipework.
+Wet pipe sprinkler systems are always installed in domestic and residential properties and a majority of the pipework utilises flame-proof plastic commercial properties however utilises steel pipework.
 When activated, the pressurised water within the pipes is released, providing a faster reaction time than any other sprinkler system.
-Despite being a popular, cost effective choice, they aren’t suitable for buildings where the pipes can freeze; this is where dry pipes come in.
+Despite being a popular, cost-effective choice, they aren’t suitable for buildings where the pipes can freeze; this is where dry pipes come in.

 Dry pipes are filled with compressed air rather than water.
 When activated, the air is evacuated making way for the water.
 They’re slower to react than wet pipe systems, and can have delays lasting up to a minute.
 As compensation, they release more pressurised water, which requires larger pipes.
 Pre-action systems are similar to dry pipes, but they require the detection of smoke as well as heat to activate.